ramgopireddy/ocp-gitops/README.md

 ![gitops_1](images/gitops_app2.png)

 ## Order of applying CRs -  ArgoCD SyncWaves:
 The previous example was simple and easy.
-However, even in this simple set of CRs, there has to be an sequence for successfully applying them.
-If the GitOps tries to create the Pod before creating the namespace, then it would fail.
+However, even in this simple set of CRs, there has to be a sequence for successfully applying them.
+If the GitOps tries to create the Pod before creating the namespace, then it will fail.
 The GitOps Operator is aware that certain things go in certain order, and takes care of that for you.
-However, in many cases (like in case of Custom defined resources) it wont be able to make that decision.
-In those cases, you can provide it guidance by assosiating a number with the manifest.
+However, in many cases (like in case of Custom defined resources) it won't be able to make that decision.
+In those cases, you can provide it guidance by associating a number with the manifest.
 This number, called "SyncWave" helps the operator determine the sequence for applying the various manifests it sees on Git.

-Additionally, the operator can categorize the manifests in three `Phases`: PreSync, Sync, and PostSync.
+Additionally, the operator can categorize the manifests into three `Phases`: PreSync, Sync, and PostSync.
 By default, everything is in the `Sync` category.
-Manifests in each category are individually sorted based on their SyncWave (defaylt SyncWave value is 0)
+Manifests in each category are individually sorted based on their SyncWave (default SyncWave value is 0)

 Combining these sorting mechanisms, the GitOps operator uses the following order to determine the order in which the manifest should be applied:
 * The Phase that they’re in, i.e. "Pre-Sync", "Sync", or "Post-Sync".
-Manifests in one has have to be successfully applied before the operator moves to the next Phase.
+Manifests in one have to be successfully applied before the operator moves to the next Phase.
 * The "Syncwave" value defined in the resource's annotation, starting from the lowest value to the highest
-* If both of the above matcgm between two manifests, then the tie breaker is the CR or `kind` value.
+* If both of the above match between two manifests, then the tie breaker is the CR or `kind` value.
 Namespaces first, then services, then deployments, etc …​ (this is what enabled our first application to work without providing any sorting guidance)
-* The final tie breaker, if all else matches, is the name of the manifest in ascending order ascending order
+* The final tiebreaker, if all else matches, is the name of the manifest in ascending order

 ### More about Sync Phases: